adrianmoya/es-docs.behat.org/en/cookbook/behat_and_mink.rst

 1. Single, consistent API.
 2. Almost zero-configuration.
-3. Support for both in-browser and headless browser emulators.
+3. Support for both, in-browser and headless browser emulators.

-Installink Mink
+Installing Mink
 ---------------

 Mink is a php 5.3 library that you'll use inside your test and feature suites.